simee56/rock-paper-scissors/README.md

 # rock-paper-scissors
 Are you getting bored??
-Here's a game rock-paper-scissor
+Here's a game for you.